 Art of Animation & Pop Century Skyliner station is located off of the Generation Gap Bridge that spans between the 2 resorts over Hourglass Lake, making it equally as easy to access regardless of which resort you’re staying at.

 The Epcot Skyliner station is located at the International Gateway entrance of Epcot.
 This is opposite the main entrance, between the World Traveler gift shop and France pavilion.

 The Hollywood Studios Skyliner station is located in front of the main entrance.
 You can’t miss it!

 Lastly, the Riviera Resort Skyliner station is located between Riviera Resort and the Aruba section of the Caribbean Beach Resort.

 The Skyliner passess over the Aruba and Jamaica sections of the Caribbean Beach Resort, where the Caribbean Beach Resort station is located.

-Most of the time, the Disney Skyliner is faster than the bus or monorail when connecting between the same resorts or parks.
+Most of the time, the Disney Skyliner is faster than the bus or monorail when connecting between the same resorts or theme parks.